 - Pupils who find reading difficult are given targeted time on the ‘Toe by Toe’ reading scheme.
 Additionally, some pupils access the Rainbow Reading scheme.

-- Targeted pupils are taught in classes with a pupil teaching ratio of 12:1 and 1:1 where necessary and appropriate.
+- Targeted pupils are taught in classes with a pupil teaching ratio of approximately 12:1 and 1:1 where necessary and appropriate.

 Staff Training and Development